-Closure of a care
+Closure of a care centre.

-- (i) the children that have been cared for in the care centre; - (ii) the management and persons employed in the care centre: - (iii) any investigations or cases that may have been carried out or instituted against the care centre or that are pending in relation to the care centre; and - (iv) such other information as the county executive committee member may require. - (2) A licensee shall not close down the care centre unless the licensee has applied for and obtained the approval of the county executive committee member in the prescribed form. - (3) The county executive committee member shall, upon receipt of an application to close a care centre under subsection (2), consider the application within a period of thirty days and approve the application for such closure except where - - (a) the manager fails to comply with subsection (2); or - (b) such closure would be against public interest. - 26.
-(1) The licensee under this Act shall, within three months from the end of each financial year, submit to the county executive committee member and the Council, a report on the management of the care centre containing the following information-
+- (a) inform the county executive committee member of the intention to close down the care centre and submit a report to the committee member containing information regarding- - (i) the children that have been cared for in the care centre; - (ii) the management and persons employed in the care centre; - (iii) any investigations or cases that may have been carried out or instituted against the care centre or that are pending in relation to the care centre; and - (iv) such other information as the county executive committee member may require. - (2) A licensee shall not close down the care centre unless the licensee has applied for and obtained the approval of the county executive committee member in the prescribed form. - (3) The county executive committee member shall, upon receipt of an application to close a care centre under subsection (2), consider the application within a period of thirty days and approve the application for such closure except where - - (a) the manager fails to comply with subsection (2); or - (b) such closure would be against public interest.

+30. (1) The licensee under this Act shall, within three months from the end of each financial year, submit to the county executive committee member and the Council, a report on the management of the care centre containing the following information-